 Whiteboard Advisors is committed to supporting innovative thinkers and creative organizations working to solve complex problems for the public good.
-We are a team of wonks, writers, recovering attorneys, teachers, journalists, politicians and policymakers.
+We are a team of policy wonks, former journalists, and storytellers.
 Our work often puts us in the Room Where it Happens and we hold our team to the highest ethical standards -- while ensuring a relentless focus on client service and advocacy.

 We select clients that we believe are best-in-class within their field.
 That practice conflicts us out of a lot of work--but it allows us to foster long term partnerships with our clients.

 At the outset of every relationship and throughout the term of our work, we share and discuss our confidentiality and conflict of interest policies:

 - We do not firewall competing teams to pursue conflicting interests.

 - We always hold our client’s proprietary information in confidence – and monitor our activities to ensure that confidential material is never co-mingled or compromised.

 - Our work for one client will never limit the services we agree to provide to another client, absent an explicit agreement by all parties and implementation of rigorous practices to safeguard confidential information.
 We hate to turn away work, but often do.

 - If potential conflicts arise as client strategies or new opportunities emerge, we rely on transparency:

 - Our team will reach out to the parties to disclose the concern, discuss the matter discreetly.